Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Request.md

 ---

-### Authentication
+### Authentication Credentials

-The following script is required to submit the authentication of the iFrame JS:
+Authentication credentials are acquired at boarding and from the [security credentials request](?path=docs/Resources/API-Documents/Payments_VAS/Credentials.md) in step 1.

 ```javascript